What is a Geographer?

 What is the workplace of a Geographer like?

-Geographers held about 1,600 jobs in 2010, the majority of which were in the federal government.
-Most others were employed in professional, scientific, and technical services; colleges, universities, and professional schools; and state and local government.
+Most geographers work for the federal government.
+Others are employed in professional, scientific, and technical services — in places such as colleges, universities, and professional schools; and state and local government.

-Many geographers work full time during regular business hours, and some must travel to do fieldwork.
-They often travel to the region they are studying, which sometimes includes foreign countries and remote locations, to gather information and data.
+Many geographers work full time during regular business hours, and some need to travel to do fieldwork.
+They often travel to the region they are studying, which sometimes includes foreign countries and remote locations, in order to gather information and data.